-How is it that motherhood has taken such a nosedive in honor and respect in the last twenty years?
+How is it that motherhood has taken such a nosedive in honor and respect in the last few decades years?
 Television doesn’t seem to know how to portray moms.
 Teachers often encourage young girls not to “waste” their lives just being mothers.
 And women are continually encouraged to assert their intelligence and influence everywhere but in the home.

 Many women, beginning with my generation, have acted as if motherhood were a brand of mediocrity to bear—if you can’t make it in “the real world,” at least you can always fall back on being a mother, but you’ll have to live with the stigma.
 Yet now we see them on the evening news programs, their biological clocks running down, as they start to sense that maybe they have missed out and they go to unbelievable lengths to become what they’ve always shown disregard for—mothers.

 Several times each year, my husband, Stu, and I travel to speak at weekend family conferences.
 During a break in my lecture one evening, a woman approached who had been reading ahead in the outline provided.
 She didn’t like what she saw coming, and she told me there were things she wanted me to omit—things like the importance of mothering, how to raise kids, and making the family a priority.